ptsteadman/notebook/stories/symbol-grounding.md

+# Symbol Grounding

-An upstanding young programmer is used the test subject for a new "direct semantic IO" machine.
+*An upstanding young programmer acts as the test subject of a new "direct semantic IO" machine.*

 Feyerabend received an invitation to spend the next year working with Emma Chen and her team, and immediately responded.
 She got up from her desk and walked to